Men Don't Listen and Wayne L. Misner 2019©

 Hoping and praying that our love poem today

-will not become the words song writers use for the pain of love tomorrow.
+Won’t become the lyrics song writers use for the pain of love tomorrow

 |Review for Men Don't Listen|